Richard Burton: 1952–1954: Hollywood and The Old Vic

 Burton's other roles for the season were Sir Toby Belch in Twelfth Night, Caliban in The Tempest and Philip of Cognac in King John.
 All five of Burton's plays were directed by Benthall; three of those plays featured Bloom.
 While Belch was considered "disappointing", owing to Burton's not putting on the proper make-up for the part, his reviews for Caliban and Philip of Cognac were positive.
 Alpert believed Burton's presence made the 1953–54 season of The Old Vic a commercial success.
 Burton was an ardent admirer of poet Dylan Thomas since his boyhood days.
-On the poet's death on 9 November 1953, he wrote an essay about him and took the time to do a 1954 BBC Radio play on one of his final works, Under Milk Wood, where he voiced the First Voice in an all-Welsh cast.
-The entire cast of the radio play, including Burton, did their roles free of charge.
+On the poet's death on 9 November 1953, he wrote an essay about him and took the time to make a 1954 BBC Radio adaptation of one of his final works, Under Milk Wood, in which Burton performed the role of First Voice in an all-Welsh cast.
+The entire cast of the radio adaptation, including Burton, played their roles free of charge.
 Burton reprised his role in the play's 1972 film adaptation with Taylor.
 Burton was also involved in narrating Lindsay Anderson's short documentary film about The Royal School for the Deaf in Margate, Thursday's Children (1954).

-Setback in films and on-stage fame (1955–1959)
+1955–1959: Setback in films and on-stage fame

 After The Old Vic season ended, Burton's contract with Fox required him to do three more films.
 The first was Prince of Players (1955), where he was cast as the 19th-century Shakespearean actor Edwin Booth, who was John Wilkes Booth's brother.
 Maggie McNamara played Edwin's wife, Mary Devlin Booth.
 Philip thought the script was "a disgrace" to Burton's name.
 The film's director Philip Dunne observed, "He hadn't mastered yet the tricks of the great movie stars, such as Gary Cooper, who knew them all.
 The personal magnetism Richard had on the sound stage didn't come through the camera."
 This was one aspect that troubled Richard throughout his career on celluloid.
 The film flopped at the box office and has since been described as "the first flop in CinemaScope".
 Crowther, however, lauded Burton's scenes where he performed Shakespeare plays such as Richard III.